Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - The Spartans' 93.5 points per 100 possessions on offense rank 214th in college basketball, and the 83.7 points they allow per 100 possessions rank 52nd in college basketball.

-- Michigan State has had fewer turnovers than its opponents this season, committing 10.3 per game (63rd in college basketball action) while forcing 12.7 (131st in college basketball).
+- Michigan State has had fewer turnovers than its opponents this season, committing 10.3 per game (63rd in college basketball play) while forcing 12.7 (131st in college basketball).

 Baylor Performance Insights

-- The Bears are outscoring opponents by 23.5 points per game, with a +212 scoring differential overall.
-They put up 91.1 points per game (fourth in college basketball) and give up 67.6 per contest (108th in college basketball).
+- The Bears outscore opponents by 23.5 points per game (posting 91.1 points per game, fourth in college basketball, and conceding 67.6 per outing, 108th in college basketball) and have a +212 scoring differential.

-- Baylor averages 40.0 rebounds per game (53rd in college basketball) while allowing 29.3 per outing to opponents.
-It outrebounds opponents by 10.7 boards per game.
+- Baylor is 53rd in the nation at 40 rebounds per game.
+That's 10.7 more than the 29.3 its opponents average.

 - Baylor makes 9.1 three-pointers per game (62nd in college basketball), 3.1 more than its opponents.